spiral/docs/docs/en/framework/bootloaders.md

 ```

 > **Note**:
-> The closure that you provided as an argument to the `bindSingleton` method will be called by the dependency injection
+> The closure is provided as an argument to the `bindSingleton` method will be called by the dependency injection
 > (DI) container when it needs to create an instance of `MyService`.
 When the closure is called, the DI container will
 > automatically resolve and inject any dependencies that are required by the closure.
 >